Nuclei-Software/nuclei-linux-sdk/README.md

 make buildroot_initramfs-menuconfig
 ~~~

-The new configuration will be saved to `conf/` folder, for when a full rebuild of buildroot
+The new configuration for demosoc will be saved to `conf/demosoc` folder, for when a full rebuild of buildroot
 is necessary, please check [this link](https://buildroot.org/downloads/manual/manual.html#full-rebuild).

-* *conf/buildroot_initramfs_rv64imac_config*: The buildroot configuration for RISC-V ISA/ARCH is **rv64imac**, such as ux600 and ux900
+* *conf/demosoc/buildroot_initramfs_rv64imac_config*: The buildroot configuration for RISC-V ISA/ARCH is **rv64imac**, such as ux600 and ux900
-* *conf/buildroot_initramfs_rv64imafdc_config*: The buildroot configuration for for RISC-V ISA/ARCH is **rv64imafdc**, such as ux600fd and ux900fd
+* *conf/demosoc/buildroot_initramfs_rv64imafdc_config*: The buildroot configuration for for RISC-V ISA/ARCH is **rv64imafdc**, such as ux600fd and ux900fd

 By default, we add many packages in buildroot default configuration, you can remove the packages
 you dont need in configuration to generate smaller rootfs, a full rebuild of SDK is required for